lulav/LRS_Documentation/docs_data_analysis/data_access/batch_overview.md

 ## Setting Repository and Simulation of the Batch

-By default, search by name is looking not for the exact name, but for the occurence of the given words in batch name.
+By default, search by name is looking not for the exact name, but for the occurrence of the given words in batch name.
 So if there are two batches 'kinematics' and 'kinematics_1', attempt to set batch by 'kinematics' will result in warning that the batch is not set:
 ```python
 >>> citros = citros.batch('kinematics')
 ```